tysonblacker/toyrobot/readme.md

 - `LEFT` and `RIGHT` rotates the robot 90 degrees in the specified direction without changing the position of the robot.
 - `REPORT` announces the `X,Y and F` of the robot.
-- Provide test data to exercise the application.

 ### Implimentation notes:
 The file is assumed to have ASCII encoding.